mohitjain/mohitjain/_posts/2013-05-19-the-law-of-demeter-for-ruby-on-rails.markdown

 categories: performance improvements ruby-on-rails
 ---

-According to the law of demeter, a model should only talk to its immediate association, don't talk to the association's association and association's property, it is a case of loose coupling.
+According to the law of Demeter, a model should only talk to its immediate association, don't talk to the association's association and association's property, it is a case of loose coupling.

 ##Bad Smell